Project-OSmOSE/OSEkit/docs/_build/html/_sources/on_datarmor.rst.txt

 	We have made a :ref:`tutorial on Conda <Conda>` if you are starting with it

-If at the end you do not find your Kernel in your jupyterhub sessions, especially those installed on your datawork and not datahome, insert in the file ~/.condarc the line “$DATAWORK/conda-env”  , this file should look like that:
+1. Launch an interactive qsub job following the procedure described in :ref:`Launch a qsub job`.
+Be careful of the memory asked, package installation might need memory higher than the default 500 MB

-1. Activate conda commands in your shell
+2. Activate conda commands in a bash shell

 .. code:: bash
+	bash
 	. /appli/anaconda/latest/etc/profile.d/conda.sh

-2. Create your ENV_NAME conda environment
+3. Create your ENV_NAME conda environment

 .. code:: bash